EricGilerson/rindle/readme.md

 * Files must include a header whose first column is `Date`; the remaining columns are treated as numeric features.
-Missing numeric values are parsed as `NaN` and timestamps may be provided as ISO-8601 strings or integer epochs in seconds through nanoseconds.【F:src/internal/csv_io.hpp†L30-L65】【F:src/csv_io.cpp†L34-L121】
+Missing numeric values are parsed as `NaN` and timestamps may be provided as ISO-8601 strings or integer epochs in seconds through nanoseconds.
-* Ticker symbols are derived from filenames (sans extension) and normalized to uppercase without whitespace.【F:src/catalog.cpp†L43-L70】
+* Ticker symbols are derived from filenames (sans extension) and normalized to uppercase without whitespace.

 ## Generated artifacts